Handy4ndy/ESP32-XRPL/README.md

 2. Open the `ledger_account_monitor.ino` file in the Arduino IDE.

-3. Install the required libraries:
+3. Extract the files from the Library zip folder and add them to the arduino\libraries or Install the required libraries from the IDE:
+   - WiFI
    - ArduinoJson
    - WebSockets
    - WiFiManager

 4. Upload the code to your ESP32 or compatible microcontroller.
-   ** Comment wifiManager.resetSettings(); to disable reset
+   ** Comment wifiManager.resetSettings(); to disable reset on reboot

 5. To configure the Network Connection and rAddress, turn on the device and search for the Micro_Ledger wifi signal.
     - Configure WiFi